Do you have lots of LTO tapes? Do you need to create large archives and restore media efficiently?

 LTO + Asset Metadata

-After the archive completes, tape health metadata will be stored in the database along with all the assets for each tape.
+After the archive completes the archived assets' metadata will be stored in the database.

 Then restore assets from the database

-Restore clips from archive using project AAF or EDL files
+Using Conform to restore clips from archive using project AAF, ALE, EDL or FCPXML files

 Add more tapes for larger backups

 Add as many tapes as you want as destinations.
 Make sure you add them to COPY #1.
 This will make a single copy spanned across multiple tapes.

 Spanning larger backups across tapes